flaraloza123/holberton-system_engineering-devops-1/0x00-shell_basics/README.md

 - [x] 15-lets_move - move all files beginning with uppercase
 - [x] 16-clean_emacs - deletes all files in current dir that ends with ~
 - [x] 17-tree - creates a tree of dirs
-18-commas                   = list all files and dirs of current dir separated by commas, with dirs ending with /
+- [x] 18-commas - list all files and dirs of current dir separated by commas, with dirs ending with /